-Describe a data management plan that will be used during implementation to collect information that can improve the project over time.
+Describe a data management plan that you will use to collect information that can improve the project over time.
 This plan must include:

-- A description of which staff will be responsible for data collection, tracking, and reporting. - How you will monitor ongoing activities to measure the progress of the project's objectives. - The data collection tools and processes that will measure each objective. - Examples of tools include Excel spreadsheets, logic models, surveys, assessments, Indigenous Knowledge in the form of community observations or interviews, and outcome trackers. - If data collection tools need to be developed, explain how you will develop them. - A timeline for how you will review and use data collected to make adjustments to the project.
+- A description of which staff will be responsible for data collection, tracking, and reporting. - How you will monitor ongoing activities to measure progress toward the project's objectives. - The data collection tools and processes that will measure each objective. - Examples of tools include Excel spreadsheets, logic models, surveys, assessments, participant observations or interviews, and outcome trackers. - If data collection tools need to be developed, explain how you will develop them. - A timeline for how you will review and use data collected to make adjustments to the project.